Gladstone Hotel (Toronto): History

-The hotel was built in 1889, across Queen Street from the then-existing Parkdale railroad station which serviced the Grand Trunk, the Canadian Pacific Railway (CPR), and the Canadian National Railway (CNR) companies.
-In addition to serving the three major railway companies, it also provided visitors attending the Canadian National Exhibition (CNE) a place to stay.
+The hotel was built in 1889 across Queen Street from the then-existing Parkdale railroad station, which serviced the Grand Trunk, the Canadian Pacific Railway (CPR) and the Canadian National Railway (CNR) companies.
+In addition to serving the three major railway companies, it also provided visitors attending the Canadian National Exhibition (CNE) with a place to stay.
 The original owner, Susanna Robinson, was a widow who operated and lived at the hotel with her 13 children.
 Her husband, Nixon Robinson, a brewer, died during the construction of the hotel.

-The Gladstone was named for Gladstone Avenue, which was named after British prime minister William Ewart Gladstone.
-The hotel's monthly newsletter, the Gladstone Bag, is named for the suitcase style, also named for William Gladstone.
-The Gladstone was one of the first ten hotels in Ontario to receive permission to allow patrons to drink and play shuffleboard in a licensed alcoholic area.
-At one time, the Gladstone Hotel was the last place to obtain hard liquor before reaching Hamilton.
+The hotel was named for Gladstone Avenue, which got its name from British prime minister William Ewart Gladstone.
+The hotel's monthly newsletter, the Gladstone Bag, is named for the suitcase style, which was also named for William Gladstone.
+The hotel was one of the first ten hotels in Ontario to receive permission to allow patrons to drink and play shuffleboard in a licensed alcoholic area.
+At one time, it was the last place to obtain hard liquor before reaching Hamilton.

 A report appeared in the Toronto Star on October 3, 1911, indicating that the Gladstone was soon to become the property of an incorporated company.
-The owner at that time was Mr Victor E. Gianelli.
-Interviewed by the Star, Mr Gianelli stated that the deal had not yet been closed, but the plan was to increase the size of the hotel and improve the facilities.
-In 1912, the Gladstone Hotel Company, of which Mr Thomas Slattery was the manager, purchased the Gladstone Hotel property from Mr Gianelli for $110,000.
-Mr Slattery had earlier purchased the license for $60,000.
+The owner at that time was Victor E. Gianelli.
+Interviewed by the Star, Gianelli stated that the deal had not yet been closed, but the plan was to increase the size of the hotel and improve its facilities.
+In 1912, the Gladstone Hotel Company, of which Thomas Slattery was the manager, purchased the Gladstone Hotel property from Gianelli for $110,000.
+Slattery had earlier purchased the license for $60,000.
 It was reported that extensive alterations were to be made to the property.

-Throughout the years the hotel was passed from owner to owner and gradually deteriorated in status.
-In the 1950s, the hotel was updated. with metal sheathing and glass block.
+Over time, the hotel passed from owner to owner, and it gradually deteriorated in status.
+During the 1950s, the hotel was updated with metal sheathing and glass block.
 The hotel was purchased by the Appelby family in 1964, and the family restored the exterior in 1989.
-The hotel's bar was named "Bronco's" and was a venue for live country and western music.
+The hotel's bar was named Bronco's and was a venue for live country and western music.
 In 1992, artist Walt Rushton, who lived in the hotel, painted a mural of historic methods of transportation in Canada as a Toronto 200-year anniversary project on the Gladstone Avenue windows of the hotel.
 The son of boxer George Chuvalo was found dead at the hotel in the mid-1990s of a heroin overdose.